johnmcfarlane/cheatsheets/editor.md

 ## VIM

 VIM is an acronym for Vi Improved.
+Here is a [VIM tutorial](http://www.openvim.com/).

 ### Quitting